Your Weekly Helping Of QuaranTIDDAY Meats & Treats On The Gram

 Back at it again with another freshly baked batch of quaranTIDDAY meats and treats that got us through a messy week dominated by Cardi/Offset mess, Princess/Ray J foolishness, Condola being preggo in real life, Tariq Tariq-ing on “Power Book II,” Korean coochie monster shenanigans on “Lovecraft Country” and anti-maskers making everything worse and the end of common sense in society.

-Another week, another carefully curated collection of quarantined baddies (and our thirst-trappin’ celebrity faves) with stunning Griselda’s First Lady Armani Caesar as our guest of honor.
+Another week, another carefully curated collection of quarantined baddies (and our thirst-trappin’ celebrity faves) with stunning Griselda First Lady Armani Caesar as our guests of honor.

 If you’re not hip, the rising star is buzzing after the release of her fire new project “THE LIZ” where she qualifies as a contender for the female Rap crown.